 Salesforce Developer II Exam Overview

-The exam is broken down into eight sections.
+The exam is broken down into five sections.
 They are currently weighted as follows:

 - User Interface – 20%